 FAQ - Frequently Asked Questions

-By using the button "contact" you can send questions to the Hubble Europeans Space Agency Information Centre.
+By using the button "contact" you can send questions to the ESA/Hubble team.
 A selection of answers will be published on the page below.

 - How many observations has Hubble made over the years?

 - Why do some Hubble pictures have a strange staircase-like shape?

 - What is your copyright policy?
 Can I use images or videos from Hubble on my website/project/TV programme?

 - Does Hubble ever get hit by space debris or can it be affected by adverse space conditions?

 - Why do stars have a cross-shaped distortion in most Hubble images?
 Why do galaxies not?